 The shapes of the Echinophyllia species are generally an encrusting low rider formation of cups and folds.
 The middle of the coral can have significantly raised corallites that look like raised round, warty bumps.
 Their colors are endless, pretty much any combination, especially in the aquacultured varieties.
 The oral discs are usually a different solid color, contrasting with the colorful mottled fleshy body.

 Aggressiveness While usually relatively peaceful, all chalice corals are capable of stinging neighbouring corals with sweeper tentacles at night.
-Sufficient space is needed as this coral is very fast growing.
+Sufficient space is needed.

-This type of LPS coral does best with a moderate amount of flow.
+This type of LPS coral does best with a moderate (medium) amount of water flow.
 Provide just enough movement so that debris cannot collect on the coral's tissue.

 Diet and Feeding